-Vinny Magalhaes, also known as “Pezão”, is one of the elite BJJ’ers in MMA today.
-A jiu jitsu black belt and Ultimate Fighter (TUF) season 8 finalist, Vinny is famous for his offensive BJJ style, a game he has used to submit great fighters such as Marcio Cruz, Rodrigo Cavaca, Roberto Cyborg, Bruno Bastos and many others in Grappling competitions.
-Today Vinny is established in the USA where he teaches and competes in both MMA and Submission Wrestling.
+Vinny Magalhaes, also known as Pezão, is one of the top Brazilian Jiu Jitsu competitors of his generation, being also a retired mixed martial arts (MMA) fighter, and former The Ultimate Fighter (TUF) season 8 finalist.
+Vinny worked with instructors such as Royler Gracie, Vini Aieta and Eddie Bravo, becoming well known for his submission orientated grappling style, a style he has used to submit great competitors such as Marcio Cruz, Rodrigo Cavaca, Roberto Cyborg, Bruno Bastos and many others in Grappling competitions.

 Vinny Magalhaes Jiu Jitsu

 Full Name: Vinicius de Magalhães

 Nickname: “Vinny” is a name that first came about in 2004 when Magalhães moved to America.
 He started being called that by Cesar Gracie and he embraced it as it was an easy solution for the frequent miss spelling of his first name by the locals.

 “Pezao” means Big Foot in Portuguese, the name was given by Bernardo Treco from the Gracie Tijuca academy (where Vinny trained).
 Magalhaes was only 14 years old at the time and his feet were disproportionate when compared to his still developing body frame, thus the name

 - ADCC Champion (2011)

 - IBJJF World No-Gi Champion (2007 black belt)